My Garden Zone Is

 Wetlands are naturally occurring areas of an environment that act like basins that fill during rain events.
 These areas retain moisture due to their soil composition.
-They are perfect for a variety of wetland shrubs like witch hazel, buttonbush, hazel alder and oak leaf hydrangea.
+They are perfect for a variety of wetland shrubs like witch hazel, buttonbush, hazel alder, and oak leaf hydrangea.
 These shrubs have strong roots that thrive on moist soil with good drainage.
-They produce full, showy foliage and in some varieties, blooms early in spring.
+Wetland Plants For Zone 4 produce full, showy foliage and in some varieties, blooms early in spring.

 Growing Wetland Shrubs

 Nurseries that sell wetland shrubs do so in alignment with local and state environmental compliance, so these shrubs do not become extinct.
 It's important to check the classification to ensure the bushes are not on the endangered list and are suitable for the specifics of the growing zone.
 There are different types of wetlands.
 For instance, some salt marshes are designated wetlands.
 There are wetlands near swamps, vernal pools, pinelands, and prairies.
 Learn which type of wetland region will be sufficient to grow wetlands shrubs.

 This is the name of the species known as Hamamelis.
 It is a lovely wetland shrub with bright golden flowers with a spidery look.
 It can be trained to grow into a tree.
 However, it is not known to be a prolific shade tree.
 As a shrub, however, it does nicely along fences and where ever deep-lying shade is needed.

 This wetlands shrub has an exciting appeal.
 As its name indicates, it has blooms that appear like white buttons.
 It can grow in water or very moist soil.
 The little buttons or "orbs" have small protruding spikes.
 The natural habitat for this plant is a marsh.